 Undermining Treatment Plan Success

 The presence of unresolved family trauma and control-driven behaviors can transform well-intentioned relatives into active obstacles to recovery.
 When family members micromanage treatment protocols, question clinical decisions, or obsessively research modifications, they create chaos that stalls progress.
-You’ll recognize these patterns when patients feel infantilized and disengage from treatment under constant scrutiny.
+These patterns are often evident when patients feel infantilized and disengage from treatment under constant scrutiny.

 Research reveals concerning parallels: 63% of psychiatric inpatients report medically self-sabotaging behaviors, often rooted in family-linked dynamics.
 Common self-sabotaging behaviors include damaging self, not seeking treatment, not taking medication, and gravitating towards dangerous situations.